JCoulter85/jc_web/README.md

 Option 1

 This require the `json-server` to be deployed in order for some contect to be loaded.
-Visit the `json-server` folder within the JC_Web folder in the CMD.
 In the CMD direct yourself to the `json-server` folder within the `JC_Web` folder.
 Once in the `json-server` folder, you can run this command:

 - $ `json-server --watch db.json -d 2000`